by David Johnson and Beth Rowen

-On Sunday, May 1, 2011, U.S. troops and CIA operatives shot and killed Osama bin Laden in Abbottabad, Pakistan, a city of 500,000 people that houses a military base and a military academy.
+On May 2, 2011 (May 1 in the U.S.), U.S. troops and CIA operatives shot and killed Osama bin Laden in Abbottabad, Pakistan, a city of 500,000 people that houses a military base and a military academy.
 A gun battle broke out when the troops descended upon the building in which bin Laden was located, and bin Laden was shot in the head.
 News of bin Laden's death brought cheers and a sense of relief worldwide.

 "For over two decades, Bin Laden has been Al Qaeda's leader and symbol," said President Barack Obama in a televised speech.
 "The death of bin Laden marks the most significant achievement to date in our nation's effort to defeat Al-Qaeda.
 But his death does not mark the end of our effort.
 There's no doubt that Al-Qaeda will continue to pursue attacks against us.
 We must and we will remain vigilant at home and abroad."